 It goes without saying that the best coaches in the world are those that have the ability to transform lives.
 In any given profession, field or walk of life, a coach is able to elevate an individual.
-The efforts of a good coach often go unnoticed, but every good coach is armed with the right coaching tools.
+Drawing from my experience, the efforts of a good coach often go unnoticed, but every good coach is armed with the right coaching tools.

 But for those who are guided by these seemingly invisible heroes, the effort can be more than just important- it can be invaluable.